Mexico Travel with Babies and Toddlers: Honest Tips from a Mom Who Did It

 Resort

 Easier on the parents.
-Most resorts have cribs (request in advance), high chairs at restaurants, kid pools, and 24-hour room service.
+Most resorts have cribs (request in advance), high chairs at restaurants, kid pools, 24-hour room service.
 Some have nursery rentals (bottles, sterilizers).
 All-inclusive removes the meal-planning burden which is huge with a baby.
 Downsides - more expensive, less authentic, less flexibility.
+And listen: skip the "free welcome shot" at check-in.
+It is the cheapest tequila on the property and you do not need it on a baby trip.
+Ask for sealed water.

 Airbnb or Vacation Rental

-For first trip with baby, we recommend a resort.
-Once you have done it once, vacation rentals open up.
+For first trip with baby, I say resort.
+Once you have done it once, rentals open up.

 What Toddlers Eat in Mexico

-• Plain bread or rolls (every restaurant has a basket)
+- Plain bread rolls (every restaurant has a basket).

-Skip - anything with raw vegetables you have not seen washed in filtered water (tap-washed lettuce is the most common cause of traveler tummy), street vendor fruit cups (rinsed in tap water), unpasteurized cheese.
+Skip: anything with raw vegetables you have not seen washed in filtered water (tap-washed lettuce is the most common cause of traveler tummy), street vendor fruit cups (rinsed in tap water), unpasteurized cheese.
+And the cold seafood spread at the buffet - norovirus from buffets is a real risk, eat fresh, eat hot, skip the cold shrimp tower.

 Medical and Safety